lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 ## Customers

 Once we have our testing framework up and running, we can start by creating our first model.
-I will use a <code>Customer</code> resource as an example to build the first (an only) endpoint.
+I will use a <code>Customer</code> resource as an example to build the first (and only) endpoint.
 If you are building a real application, please create your model(s) accordingly.

 ### Model